Online and Virtual Learning Accommodations

 If your child struggles with some of these issues in a typical classroom, it’s not realistic to think that they would not face similar or related issues as they transition to online learning.
 If a student cannot focus on the teacher in the classroom, they might be able to ignore the distracting classmate who sits behind them while at school.
-In a Zoom classroom, all of their classmates are right there in front of them.
+In a virtual learning setting, all of their classmates are right there in front of them.
 Kind of hard to ignore, don’t you think?

 Here is the video where it was discussed.